 Scholar-in-Training Awards: Annual Meeting

-Applications are no longer being accepted.
-The deadline to submit all applications for Scholar-in-Training Awards for the 2020 AACR Annual Meeting was December 9, 2019.
+The deadline to submit all applications for Scholar-in-Training Awards for the AACR Annual Meeting 2022 is November 18, 2021.

 - Applicants must be the first author and presenter of an abstract submitted for presentation at the Annual Meeting.

 - Applicants must be an Associate Member of the AACR in good standing (membership current through 2021).
 Nonmember graduate students, medical students and residents, clinical fellows or equivalent, and postdoctoral fellows who wish to apply for a Scholar-in-Training Award should submit a Membership Application Form by November 12, 2021 in order to obtain membership in time to then submit an application for a Scholar-in-Training Award.

 - Applicants cannot be employees or subcontractors of for-profit private industry.

 - Applicants may apply for other travel awards, but may only receive one award from the AACR to attend the Annual Meeting.

 - We encourage applications from all areas of cancer research.
 Scholar-in-Training Awards funded by certain supporters are restricted to certain types of cancer research.
 Currently, in addition to general funding, the AACR has received funding for extra 2022 Annual Meeting Scholar-in-Training Awards in cancer chemistry, cholangiocarcinoma, and pediatric brain cancer.
 This list will be updated with any areas of cancer research for which the AACR has received additional funds.

 Successful applicants will be selected based on the merit of their abstract, CV, and personal statement; every effort will be made to notify awardees by early February 2022.

 If you have any questions related to Scholar-in-Training Awards for the Annual Meeting, please email us at [email protected].